roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/FAQ about CSI.md

         -   If the CSI plug-in is deployed in the cluster, run the following command to print the log of csi-plugin:

             ```
-            nodeID=`kubectl get pod {pod-name} -owide | awk 'NR>1 {print $7}'`
+            nodeID=`kubectl get pod <pod-name> -owide | awk 'NR>1 {print $7}'`
             podID=`kubectl get pods -nkube-system -owide -lapp=csi-plugin | grep $nodeID|awk '{print $1}'`
             kubectl logs <PodID> -nkube-system
             ```

-    -   View the log of Kubelet.
+    -   View the log of kubelet.

-        Run the following command to query the node where the pod runs:
+        Run the following command to query the node on which the pod runs:

         ```
-        kubectl get pod deployment-disk-5c795d7976-bjhkj -owide | awk 'NR>1 {print $7}'
+        kubectl get pod <pod-name> -owide | awk 'NR>1 {print $7}'
         ```

-        Log on to the node and check the log in the /var/log/message directory.
+        Log on to the node and check the log files in the /var/log/message directory.

 **Quick recovery**

-If you fail to mount volumes to most of the pods on a node, you can schedule the pods to another node.
-For more information, see the questions and answers in the following sections.
+If you fail to mount volumes to most of the pods on a node, you can schedule the pods to other nodes.

-## FAQ about disk volumes

-## FAQ about NAS volumes